Component: Sample Dataset¶

 Configuration¶

-A sample dataset plugin is configurable in the associated JSON file (automatically created by Dataiku DSS),
+A sample dataset plugin can be configured via the associated JSON files dataset.json and config_{<version>}.json (automatically created by Dataiku DSS),

-in the folder sample-datasets/{<sample-dataset-id>}/dataset.json
+in the directory sample-datasets/{<sample-dataset-id>}.

 // Metadata section.